 For more information on what to do with asbestos see Lancashire County Council disposal of asbestos.

-Householders can take small amounts of asbestos to the tip but it will only be accepted if wrapped in heavy duty polythene sheets.
+Householders can take small amounts of asbestos to the tip (Household Waste Recycling Centre) but it will only be accepted if wrapped in heavy duty polythene sheets.
 Asbestos wrapping materials are provided free of charge (in limited quantities) for householders and can be collected from the tip.
 Smaller pieces of asbestos should be double-bagged and securely sealed.
 Phone before visiting the tip with your asbestos.